Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Discussion

-A source of uncertainty regarding the formation and nature of the first metal-enriched star clusters is the incomplete understanding of the precise character of metal-free Population III stars, and of the energetics and nucleosynthetic output of the associated supernovae.
-Theoretical investigations of Population III star formation have not yet converged and the precise functional form of the resulting initial mass function is not yet known.
-The evolution of metal-free stars is very sensitive to their poorly-understood internal rotational structure starting with the protostellar phase \citep[see, e.g.,][]{Stacy:11}.
+A source of uncertainty regarding the formation and nature of the first metal-enriched star clusters is the incomplete understanding of the precise character of metal-free Pop III stars, and of the energetics and nucleosynthetic output of the associated supernovae.
+Theoretical investigations of Pop III star formation have not yet converged and the precise functional form of the resulting initial mass function is not yet known.
+The evolution of metal-free stars is very sensitive to their poorly-understood internal rotational structure starting with the protostellar phase \citep[see, e.g.,][]{Stacy:11,Stacy:12b}, and on the potential presence of a close companion.
 Similarly, the explosion mechanism in metal-poor stars is not known.
-Each of the suggested mechanisms, including the standard delayed-neutrino mechanism hypothesized to drive Type II explosions, and the pair-instability and pulsational pair-instability mechanisms expected in relatively massive metal-free stars \citep[see, e.g.,][and references therein]{Chatzopoulos:12,Yoon:12}, as well as the more exotic ``hypernova''-type mechanisms involving a (possibly magnetized) outflow from a central compact object, implies its own characteristic explosion energy and nucleosynthetic imprint.
+Each of the suggested mechanisms, including the standard delayed-neutrino mechanism hypothesized to drive Type II explosions, and the pair-instability and pulsational pair-instability mechanisms expected in relatively massive metal-free stars \citep[see, e.g.,][and references therein]{Heger:02,Chatzopoulos:12,Yoon:12}, as well as the more exotic ``hypernova''-type mechanisms involving a (possibly magnetized) outflow from a central compact object, implies its own characteristic explosion energy and nucleosynthetic imprint.